Fabien-jrt/Fabien-jrt/README.md

 ![Visitors](https://komarev.com/ghpvc/?username=Fabien-jrt&color=81a1c1)

-My name is Fabien, I'm a computer science student & developer in France 🇫🇷 !
+My name is Fabien, I'm a computer science student and developer in France 🇫🇷 !

 ## Side projects